bminer/node-blade/README.md

 		the size of the template is increased significantly. (defaults to true if and only if `process.env.NODE_ENV` is "development" and minify is false;
 		defaults to false, otherwise)
-	- `doctypes` - use this Object instead of `blade.Compiler.doctypes`
+	- `doctypes` - an Object to specify additional doctypes or overwrite any built-in ones.
+This object is merged with `blade.Compiler.doctypes`
-	- `selfClosingTags` - use this array instead of `blade.Compiler.selfClosingTags`
+	- `selfClosingTags` - Array of self-closing tags to be used instead of `blade.Compiler.selfClosingTags`
-	- `filters` - use this Object instead of `blade.Compiler.filters`
+	- `filters` - an Object to specify additional filters or overwrite any built-in ones.
+This object is merged with `blade.Compiler.filters`
 	- `templateNamespace` - the name of the reserved variable in the view (defaults to two underscores: __).
 Other reserved names are [listed here](#variable-names-to-avoid)